Accord Mortgages customer ratings

-When we checked in July 2018, there were more than 100 mortgage deals available from Accord, with some offering cashback of up to £1,000.
+When we checked in September 2019, there were 145 mortgage deals available from Accord, with some offering cashback of up to £1,000.

-Most were fixed-rate deals, meaning your interest rate is guaranteed to stay the same for a set number of years - known as the 'initial period'.
-Many of these fixed-rate deals were available for two, three, five or 10 years.
+The vast majority were fixed-rate deals, meaning your interest rate is guaranteed to stay the same for a set number of years - known as the 'initial period'.
+Many of these fixed-rate deals were available with initial periods of two, three, five or 10 years.
 One deal was available with a 15-year initial period.

 Does Accord offer interest-only mortgages?

 Yes.
 There isn't a minimum income level to qualify, but the most you could borrow is 75% of the property’s value.